BREAST REDUCTION PROCEDURE IN PHOENIX, ARIZONA

 - Hematoma or seroma (an accumulation of blood or fluid under the skin that may require removal)

 - Infection and bleeding

 - Unsatisfactory results that may necessitate additional procedures

 - Blood clots in the legs or lungs

 Phoenix patients can help to minimize certain risks by following Dr. Rod’s pre and post-operative Breast Reduction surgery care instructions.

-For more information about breast reduction potential risks, contact Dr. Rod at AZ Dermacare Cosmetic Surgery in Phoenix, Arizona at (623) 535-7050.
+For more information about breast reduction potential risks, contact Dr. Rod at AZ Dermacare Plastic Surgery in Phoenix, Arizona at (623) 535-7050.